atul1503/Knowledge/Kotlin.md

     ./gradlew clean dokkaHtml        # Clean and regenerate docs
     ```

+41. If the standard `dokkaHtml` or `dokkaMultiProjectHtml` tasks don't work (maybe due to version conflicts or plugin issues), you can use an alternative task:
+    ```bash
+    ./gradlew dokkaGeneratePublicationHtml
+    ```

+    The `dokkaGeneratePublicationHtml` is another Gradle task provided by Dokka that generates HTML documentation for each module in their respective build directories.
+This task is sometimes more reliable when the standard tasks fail.

+    After the documentation generation completes, this task will automatically print a clickable link to the `index.html` file in your terminal.
+You can click this link or copy-paste it into your browser to view the generated documentation.
+The link will look something like:
+    ```
+    file:///path/to/yourProjectName/yourModule/build/dokka/html/index.html
+    ```

-41. Tips for better documentation:
+42. Tips for better documentation:
      * Write clear, simple descriptions that explain the "why", not just the "what"
      * Include examples in `@sample` tags - they're very helpful for users
      * Document parameters and return values thoroughly
      * Use `@see` tags to reference related functions or classes
      * Update documentation when you change code - outdated docs are worse than no docs

 Remember: Good documentation makes your code easier to use and maintain.
 Dokka makes it easy to create professional-looking documentation that stays up-to-date with your code.